Vine Ripe Nutrition Logo

 1. Choose Lots of Color

-One of my favorite nutrition topics is the benefit of the different colors and our health!
-Every color has a different set of healthful plant chemicals that have a role in keeping us healthy!
-I love this beautiful handout created by Sharon Palmer, The Plant Powered Dietitian that beautifully sums up the health value of all these colors!
+One of my favorite nutrition topics is the health benefits of different colors!
+Every color has a different set of healthful plant chemicals that help keep us healthy!
+I love this beautiful handout created by Sharon Palmer, The Plant-Powered Dietitian that beautifully sums up the health value of all these colors!

 The Plant Powered Rainbow of Phytochemicals

-Here is one of my favorite colorful recipes that I hope you will love it too!
+Here is one of my favorite colorful recipes, and I hope you will love it too!

 Colorful Tostadas